Regeneration (1997 film): Reception

-Karin E. Westman highlighted some shortcomings of the film in relation to the book on which it is based.
-Several reviewers drew attention to the way that the film ignored the question of Prior's ambiguous sexuality, which becomes clear in the second and third books of Barker's trilogy.
 Philip French in The Observer called it "a superb film" and praised the "quiet authority" of Mackinnon's directing style.
 A BBC reviewer praised Regeneration as "a film that achieves its power through understatement" and called Miller's performance "superb".
 Empire called it "a worthy, often engrossing tale, delicately acted and beautifully shot".
 The reviewer added that Wilby was "very good, bristling with upper class righteous indignation", Pryce was "on top form" and Miller "impressive".
 Time Out has called the film "subtle, elegant and sharply intelligent", and noted "marvellous performances all round".
+Hadley Freeman writing for Cherwell calls it a "genuinely powerful film, affecting and effective" and praises Miller's performance.
 Several reviewers referred to the convincing depiction of trench warfare.

+In the years following, Karin E. Westman highlighted some necessary shortcomings of the film in its abbreviated adaptation, in relation to the book on which it is based.
+She remarks that the film's attention was drawn away in the way that ignored the question of Prior's ambiguous sexuality, which becomes clear in the second and third books of Barker's trilogy.